 how to be more feminine as a black woman

 When two women disagreed, he retorted, “More better than a woman could?”

-After sharing this clip with our team, it was eye-opening to hear the different responses.
+I shared this clip with our team, and it was eye-opening to hear the different responses.

 But this exchange did bring up several crucial points.

-But the man in the video is right.
-It’s not the man’s job to make you more feminine.
+But the men in the video are right.
+It's not their job to help us feel safe, it's ours

+how to be more feminine as a black woman